 Under powers granted by the Localism Act 2011, the Parish Council has prepared a Neighbourhood Development Plan for the parish of Whitbourne.
 In essence, it concerns the use of land.
-If adopted, it must be used by Herefordshire Council as part of the planning decision-making process.
+If made, it must be used by Herefordshire Council as part of the planning decision-making process.
 The Plan will be limited in time.
 To fit in with the Herefordshire Local Plan Core Strategy, it will apply only until 2031.

-It must comply with the strategy of the Local Plan, as well as national policy as set out in the National Planning Policy Framework (NPPF).
-This means the Plan must encourage sustainable development.
+It must be in general conformity with the strategic policies of the Local Plan and have regard to national policy as set out in the National Planning Policy Framework (NPPF).
+It must also contribute to the achievement of sustainable development.
 The NPPF quotes a resolution of the United Nations General Assembly to define sustainable development as 'meeting the needs of the present without compromising the ability of future generations to meet their own needs'.

 We base our Plan squarely on that definition.
 Whitbourne itself is the product of sustainable development.
-Over one generation we have seen the building of Bannercroft (a social housing development), the rebuilding of the village hall, the creation and equipping of the playing area, the establishment of the community run village shop, the re- development of Poplands and Wishmore (former farm buildings) and the refurbishment of the parish church, all enterprises in which incomers co-operated with older residents in promoting growth for the benefit of the community.
+Over one generation we have seen the building of Bannercroft (a social housing development), the rebuilding of the village hall, the creation and equipping of the playing area, the establishment of the community run village shop, the re- development of Poplands and Wishmore (former farm buildings) and the refurbishment of the parish church, all enterprises in which new and old residents have worked together to promote growth for the benefit of the community.